ITSM Integration Strategies: How to Connect Your Service Management Platform with ERP, CRM & Collaboration Tools

 The Impact of Connected Systems

-When ITSM is fully integrated with your business applications, the results are transformative:
+When ITSM is fully integrated with your business applications, the results are transformative: improved data consistency, faster incident resolution, enhanced service delivery through automation, and stronger alignment between IT and business teams.

 Ultimately, integration turns ITSM from a reactive support function into a strategic enabler of business growth.